From ABC to KPZ: Introduction

 \subsection{Our contribution}

 The main contribution of this article is twofold.
-First, we rigorously prove that the non-diagonal terms of the coupling matrices indeed {\it do not play any role} in the large-scale behaviour of the normal fields.
-In our context, this means that the quadratic terms due to crossed products of occupation variables of particles of type $A$ and $B$ vanish in the limit.
-The result is shown in wide generality as its assumptions only impose mild conditions on the moments of the fields, so that in particular it holds irrespectively of the specific dynamics one considers and even allows for products of more than two fields, but we are restricted to the diffusive time scale.
-Let us stress that this puts on firm grounds the assumption in NLFH that off-diagonal terms are negligible (at least in diffusive time scale).
+First, we rigorously {determine the large-scale behaviour of the non-diagonal terms of the coupling matrices.
+In our context, this means that, the quadratic terms due to crossed products of normal modes associated to particles of type $A$ and $B$, {\it only interact via their initial total mass} and {\it do not produce any additional non-linear term in the limit}}.
+The result is shown in wide generality as its assumptions only impose mild conditions on the moments of the fields, so that in particular it holds irrespectively of the specific dynamics one considers and even allows for products of more than two fields, but we are restricted to the diffusive time scale. {Let us stress that, while on the one hand this puts on firm ground the assumption in NLFH that off-diagonal terms are negligible (at least in diffusive time scale), on the other we {\it do observe} a contribution which is though trivial as it only involves their initial total masses (which are conserved quantities of the system).
+This is something which was not predicted by mode coupling because it only looks at the fluctuations of the normal modes at a fixed time. }

 Second, we show that, in the two component model we consider, if the asymmetry is weak, $\gamma>1/2$, then the limit of both fields is again diffusive, so the system falls in the EW universality class.
 More interestingly, we carry out a full analysis of the case $\gamma=1/2$, in which both the EW and the KPZ universality classes arise.
 To be precise, we prove that any normal field whose coupling matrices has only non-zero non-diagonal entries, has again diffusive behaviour.
 From this result we then show that in cases \textbf{(I)} and \textbf{(II)} one mode is diffusive while the other is KPZ.
-For the case \textbf{(III)}, we show instead that both fields have indeed KPZ behaviour.
-(Since we are restricted to the choice $\gamma=1/2$, when we say KPZ behaviour, we mean that the fluctuations are given in terms of the SB equation.)
-In other words, we rigorously prove that, for $\gamma=1/2$, {\it all the predicted results summarised in Figure~\ref{fig:MCM} hold true}.
+For the case \textbf{(III)}, we show instead that both fields have indeed KPZ behaviour { (since we are restricted to the choice $\gamma=1/2$, when we say KPZ behaviour, we mean that the fluctuations are given in terms of the SB equation).} In other words, we rigorously prove that, for $\gamma=1/2$, {\it all the predicted results summarised in Figure~\ref{fig:MCM} hold true}.